Unbiased Supervised Contrastive Learning: Theoretical results

 which can be turned into a minimization term $\mathcal{R}$, using the method of Lagrange multipliers:

 Now, if we assume $\lambda_1 = \lambda_2 = 1$, we can re-arrange the terms, obtaining:

 The two terms we obtain are equivalent to the disentangling term $\mathcal{R}^{\perp}$ and to the entangling term $\mathcal{R}^{\parallel}$ of EnD: $\mathcal{R}^{\perp}$ tries to decorrelate all of the samples which share the same bias attribute, while the $\mathcal{R}^{\parallel}$ tries to maximize the correlation of samples which belong to the same class but have different bias attributes.
-Notably, the $\mathcal{R}^{\perp}$ also employs the absolute values, in order to avoid anti-correlating bias-aligned samples.
-However, some practical differences between the two formulation remain in how the different terms are weighted: for Eq.~\ref{eq:condDeb}-a and Eq.~\ref{eq:condDeb}-b we would have:
+However, some practical differences between the two formulation remain in how the different terms are weighted: for Eq.~\ref{eq:condDeb} we would have:

 while for EnD we would have: